CMMC Software Comparison

 6. "Can you provide 3 references from other CMMC Level 2 companies of similar size?"
 Call them.
 Ask: Did this tool help you pass the assessment?
 Any problems?

-Buy the best tool in each category and invest in integration:
+Pick the best tool in each category and pay the cost of integrating them:

 • EDR: CrowdStrike or Microsoft Defender